open-education-hub/methodology/description.md

 * Good assignment grades and fewer technical assignment clarifications requested by learners mean that the topics for assignments were well covered during lectures.

-* Website accesses for particular materials signal the topic is deemed well presented by learners (and others - as it is public content).
+* Site accesses for particular materials signal the topic is deemed well presented by learners (and others - as it is public content).

 * Good exam grades for corresponding topics mean materials are well structured.